codexgigassys/codex-backend/README.md

 ```

 ### VirusTotal
-VirusTotal is used for retrieving antivirus results at request for a file.
-You can add your own [VirusTotal API key](https://www.virustotal.com/es-ar/documentation/public-api/) in ```src/config/secrets.py```.
+VirusTotal is used for retrieving antivirus results at request for a file or downloading new files.
+You can add one private API key, and one public API key.
+The private API key will only be used when required (downloading samples).
+Public API key will be used for downloading Antivirus scans.
+You can add your own [VirusTotal API keys](https://www.virustotal.com/es-ar/documentation/public-api/) in ```src/config/secrets.py```.
 Then you should restart the container:
 ```
 sudo docker-compose up
 ```